Analytic theories around the simplest screw: Screw functions

 holds for $t,s \in (-a, a)$. \end{definition}

 Hereinafter, the term ``screw function'' will be used in the sense of Definition \ref{def_301}.

 For a screw line $x(\cdot)$, we call

 the chordal length-function of $x$.
-In von Neumann--Schoenberg \cite{NeSc36, NeSc41}, they call a function $F$ a screw function if it is the chordal length-function $F_x$ of some screw line $x$.
+In von Neumann--Schoenberg \cite{NeSc36,NeSc41}, a function $F$ is called a screw function if it arises as the chordal length-function $F_x$ of a screw line $x$.
 In the case of real Hilbert spaces studied in \cite{NeSc36, NeSc41}, the screw functions in Definition \ref{def_301} are essentially the same as the chordal length-functions as follows.

 We have $F_x(t)=\sqrt{B_x(t,t)}$ by definition.
 If $x$ is a screw line in a real Hilbert space, then

 Therefore, $B_x(t,s)=G_g(t,s)$ if we set $g(t):= -F_x(t)^2/2$.
 Moreover, this $G_g(t,s)$ is nonnegative definite as noted in \cite[(1.3)]{NeSc41}.
 Hence, $g(t)= -F_x(t)^2/2$ is a screw function in the sense of Definition \ref{def_301}.